Guiding Kids through Friendship Problems

 1. Have child lead problem solving.

-Once you and your child have a good understanding of the situation and she/he is feeling more settled, ask if he/she has any ideas on possible solutions.
+Once you and your child have a good understanding of the situation and they are feeling more settled, ask if they have any ideas on possible solutions.
 You can share your ideas too, but make sure that your child takes the lead and makes the final choice on their path.

-Often, there is no action that needs to be taken.
+Often, no action is required.
 Your child might feel better after processing their emotion.

 1. Be their cheerleader and coach.

-Chances are, your child is going to be nervous about implementing their solution.
-This is your chance to be their cheerleader and offer encouragement. (“You can do this!”)
-Check-in with them later to see how things went and continue your support as needed.
-Through this process, your child is developing the confidence to solve his/her own problems.
+Chances are, your child is going to be nervous about implementing their solution, especially if they are more introverted.
+This is your chance to offer encouragement. (“You can do this!”)
+Check in with them later to see how things went and continue your support as needed.
+Through this process, your child develops the confidence to solve their problems.

 On my good days, I remember to tap into my inner Yoda.
 When I do, I find that these moments help my kids better understand themselves and strengthen our relationship.
-Sometimes I fall back into my knee-jerk-fix-it-mom-mode, but luckily that’s happening less and less these days.
-If you try these steps, I would love to hear how it goes!
+Sometimes, I fall back into my knee-jerk-fix-it-mom-mode, but luckily, that’s happening less and less these days.
+If you try these steps to support your kids through friendship struggles, I would love to hear how it goes!

 Published by Jessica Speer, Author

-4 thoughts on “Guiding Kids through Friendship Problems – The Yoda Way
+6 thoughts on “Guiding Kids through Friendship Problems

 Please share!
 I welcome your thougths and comments.